Semyon Dukach

-Semyon Dukach (born 25 October 1968) is a Russian-American entrepreneur and former professional blackjack player.
+Semyon Dukach (born 25 October 1968) is an American entrepreneur and former professional blackjack player.
 He is the founding partner of One Way Ventures, a venture capital fund that backs immigrant entrepreneurs.

 He was the managing director of Techstars in Boston.
-He was also the chairman of SMTP (company), and a former professional blackjack player with the MIT Blackjack Team.
+He was also the chairman of SMTP, Inc., and a former professional blackjack player with the MIT Blackjack Team.
 He played with Strategic Investments and later was one of the founding members and team leaders on Amphibian Investments whose exploits were chronicled in Ben Mezrich's Busting Vegas and referred to in Mezrich's Bringing Down the House.
 Dukach was the main character in Busting Vegas and the only member of the MIT blackjack team to be referred to by his real name in either book.

 Early life

 Born on 25 October 1968 in Moscow, Dukach moved to the US in 1979 at the age of 11.
 He completed a BS in Computer Science at Columbia University in 1990 and a MS in Computer Science at MIT in 1993.

 At a young age Semyon developed an interest in video games and specifically Pac-Man.
 Semyon became proficient at the game by reading Ken Uston's Mastering PAC-MAN.
 This led him to read Uston's other titles on blackjack, giving him an understanding of the basics of card counting before he was approached to play with the MIT Blackjack Team.